 The jewel in the crown of Somerset golf this one is not for the fainthearted.
 Towering rough covered dunes and brutal green complexes mean that matchplay is the best format for the average golfer here.

-With epic opening and closing holes the equal of many on the Open Championship venues, it is only the flatter mid-section that leaves this track a rung below the more famed links in England.
+With epic opening and closing holes the equal of many on the Open Championship roster, it is only the flatter mid-section that leaves this track a rung below the more famed links of England.

 Warm-up with a quick loop of the 9-hole Channel course for a fantastic days golf.